kitao/divsugar/docs/Node.md

 Constructs a node.

 ### `(DivSugar.Node) Node(id)`
-Constructs a node and sets the `id` to this node.
+Constructs a node and sets the `id` to it.

 Properties
 ----------